Hardin County License Hearing Guide

 - Costs and Application Process: Applying for a restricted license involves paying fees and completing an application process through the Tennessee DHS.

 - IID Requirement: In many DUI cases, obtaining a restricted license requires the installation of an Ignition Interlock Device (IID) in your vehicle.
-This device requires you to blow into it before starting the car, and it prevents the car from starting if alcohol is detected.
+This device requires you to blow into it before starting your car to ensure you haven't been drinking.

 Getting Your License Back